Unity-Technologies/com.unity.mobile.notifications/com.unity.mobile.notifications/Documentation~/com.unity.mobile.notifications.md

 notification.Text = "SomeText";
 notification.FireTime = System.DateTime.Now.AddMinutes(5);

-AndroidNotificationCenter.SendNotification(notification, "Channel_ID");
+AndroidNotificationCenter.SendNotification(notification, "channel_id");

 ```
 You should specify a custom icon for each notification, otherwise a default Unity icon will be shown in the status bar instead.
-You can configure notification icons in "Edit -> Project Settings -> Mobile Notification Settings -> Android" (if using Unity 2018.2) or in "Edit -> Settings -> Mobile Notification Settings -> Android" (on 2018.3 and above).
+You can configure notification icons in `Edit->Project Settings->Mobile Notification Settings`.
+When scheduling a notification in your script just use the ID you've defined in the settings window.
 ```
 notification.Icon = "my_custom_icon_id";
 ```